 Skip to main content

-Your rights while shopping in a store in Germany
+Your rights while shopping in a local store in Germany

 Compared to online shopping, it is possible to get advice when shopping in a store.
-You can also touch the product and check it for defects.
+You can also touch the product and check it for faults.
 However, problems can still occur.
-What can I do if the purchased product is defective?
-What if I change my mind and I do no longer like it?
+What can I do if the product I bought is faulty?
+What if I change my mind and no longer like it?
 When can I return a product?
-We have summarized important information for you.
-In addition, we indicate the sales periods in the several EU countries.
+We have summarised the most important information for you.
+In addition, we have indicated the sales periods in the various EU countries.

 Shopping Mall